 There is an annual cost for specialty ammunition used by the department.
 Each year the cost varies depending on training, schools, and academy recruits.
 The Department's annual budgeted purchase of specialty ammunition is \$50,000.

-Funding for this purchase has been allocated through HPD's Operating budget.
+The funding for this purchase has been allocated through HPD's Operating Budget.